What happens in Worship?

 - Sharing our building with the local community, including AA, NA, Nurse First, Bennington Choral Society, Wits End, Grief Support Group, and yoga groups

-As of January 2018, Mark is serving as Co-Pastor of Second Congregational Church.
-Raised in the United Methodist Church, Mark found a spiritual home in the UCC in 2007.
+Rev. Mark Blank – Raised in the United Methodist Church, Mark found a spiritual home in the UCC in 2007.
 Originally from Western Pennsylvania, Mark graduated from Pittsburgh Theological Seminary in 2017 having attained a BA from the University of Tampa in 2000.
 Mark draws on his background in theatre, music, and storytelling in leading worship.

 Pastor Emeritus – Rev. Thomas D. Steffen – Tom was our Pastor for 29 years.
 He retired in 1994.
 The congregation voted Tom “Pastor Emeritus”.
 Tom remains a very active member of our congregation, with work on the church grounds, raking autumn leaves, shovelling snow, helping to prepare for the Snowball Bazaar in December, making coffee on Sunday morning, and occasionally reading scripture during the worship service.